Skip to main content

 Tools can be validated independently for MCP tool listing scenarios or along with the conversational content.

-AIDR collectors use this parameter automatically:
+Some AIDR collectors submit this parameter automatically:

 {